Undergraduate Research Assistants

 -

-Recruiting participants to take surveys by posting advertisements online, posting flyers around campus, or working with survey companies that help us to collect data (i.e., Qualtrics panel services, Amazon’s Mechanical Turk)
+Recruiting participants to take surveys by posting advertisements online, posting flyers around campus, or working with survey companies that help us to collect data (i.e., Qualtrics panel services, Amazon’s Mechanical Turk, Prolific)

 -